+- 8-10 Losar, the Tibetan Buddhist New Year, is a time of renewal through sacred and secular practices.

+- 10 Lunar New Year, also known as the Spring Festival, marks the beginning of the lunar calendar in many East Asian cultures.
+Celebrated with vibrant parades, traditional performances, and family gatherings, it symbolizes the renewal of life and the ushering in of good fortune.

-- 19 Meatfare Sunday (The Sunday of the Last Judgment), traditionally the last day of eating meat before Easter for Orthodox Christians. - 19-21 Losar, the Tibetan Buddhist New Year, is a time of renewal through sacred and secular practices. - 20 Presidents Day, a federally recognized celebration in the United States that honors the birthdays of George Washington and Abraham Lincoln, as well as those of every US president. - 21 Mardi Gras, the last day for Catholics to indulge before Ash Wednesday starts the sober weeks of fasting that accompany Lent.
-The term "Mardi Gras" is particularly associated with the carnival celebrations in New Orleans, Louisiana. - 21 Shrove Tuesday, the day before Ash Wednesday.
+- 13 Mardi Gras, the last day for Catholics to indulge before Ash Wednesday starts the weeks of fasting that accompany Lent.
+The term "Mardi Gras" is particularly associated with the Carnival celebrations in New Orleans, Louisiana.

+- 13 Shrove Tuesday, the day before Ash Wednesday.
 Although named for its former religious significance, it is chiefly marked by feasting and celebration, which traditionally preceded the observance of the Lenten fast.
-It is observed by various Christian denominations. - 22 Ash Wednesday, the first day of Lent on the Christian calendar.
+It is observed by various Christian denominations.

+- 14 Ash Wednesday, the first day of Lent on the Christian calendar.
 Its name is derived from the symbolic use of ashes to signify penitence.

-It follows immediately after the excesses of the two days of Carnival that take place in Northern Europe and parts of Latin America and the Caribbean.
+- 14 St. Valentine's Day, a

+Western Christian feast day

+honoring one or two early saints

+named Valentinus.
+This holiday is

+typically associated with romantic

+love and celebrated by people

+expressing their love with gifts.

+- 14 Vasant Panchami, the Hindu festival that highlights the coming of spring.
+On this day, Hindus worship Saraswati Devi, the goddess of wisdom, knowledge, music, art, and culture.